 Calling the Fine-tuned Model

-Once your model completes training, you can call it by selecting ‘Try in Playground’ from the model list view:
+Once your model completes training, you can call it via the API.
+See here for an example using the Python SDK.

 Python SDK